rackerlabs/design-system/_docs/style/text-conventions/punctuation.md

 End all sentences with a period, even if they're only two words.
 Put one space, not two, after a period.

-Don’t use end punctuation in a tooltip.
+Note: An exception is that you don’t use end punctuation in a tooltip.

 {% endcolumn %}